living will and trust living will and trust

 Laws Around Living Wills

 Living Wills fall under the purview of state laws, not federal, meaning the specifics can slightly differ from one state to another.
 Typically, completion of a basic form or document, often available from healthcare providers or state government websites, designates an individual’s medical preferences; signing in the presence of two witnesses is generally required.
-It’s critical to note, some states require notarization.
+It’s critical to note that some states require notarization.

 The Patient Self-Determination Act (PSDA) of 1990, for example, obliges medical facilities to inform patients about their right to make decisions concerning their healthcare, encompassing living wills and advance directives.
 It spurs healthcare providers to honor such directives.